 Rainbow Club provides a weekend, social and sporting activity in the local area where a child with a disability can participate – similar to their siblings without a disability.

 Our unique Swim the Rainbow program has been specially designed to teach children with a disability using structure, reward and progress in a social, fun and supportive aquatic environment.

 The swimming goals are aligned to the seven colours of the Rainbow (Red, Orange, Yellow, Green, Blue, Indigo, and Violet).
-When working on the basic goals, the lesson is structured around one teacher to one child (1:1).
+When working on the basic goals, it is all about safety.
 Once a child has mastered the basic goals, the lesson is expanded to include more than one child.
 Having more than one child in a lesson encourages social participation and introduces concepts such as taking turns, competing, winning.

 Swim the Rainbow helps a child’s confidence increase as the individual attention can enable a child progress more quickly and many go on to participate in group lessons.
 As the rapport between teacher and child grows, this helps to eliminate either a fear of water or over-confidence in their abilities around no water (no fear).

-Swim the Rainbow provides individualised swimming lessons which are essential for children who:
+Swim the Rainbow provides personalised swimming lessons which are essential for children who: